Estimating the Number of States via the Rodeo Algorithm for Quantum Computation: Methodology

 A substantial number of cycles with distinct time intervals $t_k$ is demanded to ensure the solution's reliability of the rodeo Algorithm.
 This can be achieved by either employing numerous ancillary qubits - which is currently impractical - or by repeating the process a suitable number of times.
 We denoted the number of the algorithm repetitions as the number of rounds, $N_{\text{rounds}}$.

 In this sense, we want to introduce an alternative strategy to analyze the rodeo algorithm.
 Rather than linking a specific state of the ancillary qubits to the solution of the Schr\"odinger equation, we suggest binding the average of the measurements of those qubits with the NoS.
-We refer to this average as the Score Average (SA) of the rodeo algorithm, which is calculated by
+We refer to this average as the Score Average (SA) of the rodeo algorithm, for given inputs $\ket{\psi_I}$ and $E$, it is computed by the formula:

 where $\langle \sigma^z \rangle_{k,i}$ is the expectation value of the measurement of the $k^{th}$ ancilla qubit in the $i^{th}$ round.
 We reserve the overbar to designate the average over a sample set, while angle brackets are used for the quantum expectation value.
+It is worth noting that the angle brackets notation implicitly accounts for multiple algorithm cycles (with fixed $t_k$), referred to as the number of shots, $N_{shots}$, to calculate the quantum expectation values.
+In this work, $N_{shots}=1000$.

 One should note that the ancillary qubits are twisted side-to-side by angles proportional to $t_k$.
 If the time interval $t_k$ is drawn from the Gaussian distribution (as originally proposed) the SA should behave like